 Regarding interruptible rates, ongoing rate design and customer adoption of current rates is part of normal operating process and should not need to be incented through an IRP Plan for Enbridge Gas to make enhancements.
 The OEB directs Enbridge Gas to study its interruptible rates to determine how they might be modified to increase customer adoption of this alternative service.
 This initiative is expected to help reduce peak demand, and the study should be filed as part of the next rate rebasing application.
-While approval of interruptible rates to meet a system need/constraint should be considered in an IRP Plan in combination with demand-side or supply-side alternatives.
+While approval of interruptible rates would be considered in a rebasing rate application, the impact of interruptible rates to meet a system need/constraint should be considered in an IRP Plan in combination with demand-side or supply-side alternatives.